Special reception needs of vulnerable groups

 Reception of LGBTQI+ persons

 Accommodation facilities can be problematic for LGBTQI+ asylum seekers as they can end up experiencing harassment.
-However, they can always request a transfer and also use the Applicants’ Ombudsman, a complaints mechanism within the Migration Agency, or address their complaint to the Discrimination Ombudsman (DO).
+However, they can always request a transfer or address their complaint to the Discrimination Ombudsman (DO).
 Between 2009 and 2020, a total of 17 complaints from asylum seekers regarding their accommodation were addressed to the Discrimination Ombudsman.
-However, none of these complaints lead to any further investigation.[5]
-In 2022, 34 complaints against the Swedish Migration Agency were registered to the Discrimination Ombudsman but they could not give information as to whether these were from asylum seekers and how many were regarding accommodation.[6]
-No complaints against the Migration Agency regarding discrimination based on sexual orientation were registered in 2021 or 2022.[7]
+However, none of these complaints lead to any further investigation.[6]
+In 2023, 13 complaints against the Swedish Migration Agency were registered with the Discrimination Ombudsman and 8 of these were from asylum seekers.
+They could not give information about how many were regarding accommodation.[7]
+No complaints against the Migration Agency regarding discrimination based on sexual orientation were registered in 2021 or 2022.[8]
+The Discrimination Ombudsman could not provide the information if any complaints against the Migration Agency in 2023 regarded discrimination on sexual orientation.

-The Migration Agency has special flats available to accommodate the needs of persons who are in wheelchairs.
+The Swedish Migration Agency has special flats available to accommodate the needs of persons who are in wheelchairs.
 Persons with various forms of physical handicaps can have their needs assessed by the staff of the local municipality, who base their assessments on the general rules for the population at large.
-The municipality makes recommendations regarding an individual’s need for special care and the agreed costs are paid by the Migration Agency.
-There is a cooperation between the Migration Agency with Västanviks folkhögskola, a Folk High School in Leksand to accommodate deaf asylum seekers.[10]
-The Migration Agency can also in cooperation with the police arrange safe houses for threatened individuals, frequently women.
-In these situations, even the municipal social welfare authority can be involved.
+The municipality makes recommendations regarding an individual’s need for special care and the agreed costs are paid by the Swedish Migration Agency.
+There is a cooperation between the Swedish Migration Agency with Västanviks folkhögskola, a Folk High School in Leksand to accommodate deaf asylum seekers.[11]

 Reception of traumatised persons